 Film watched: Alien from L.A.

-'s squeaky voice and lack of acting talent, the design of Atlantis, which evoked numerous films such as Blade Runner and the Mad Max series, Charmin's name, and much, much more.
+Targets for jokes included the ridiculous Australian accent employed by Gus, Kathy Ireland's squeaky voice and lack of acting talent, the fact that the film is trying to convince audiences that Kathy Ireland look like anything other than one of the top supermodels of her era, the design of Atlantis, which evoked numerous films such as Blade Runner and the Mad Max series, Charmin's name, and much, much more.

 The MST3K treatment provides examples of:

 - Artistic License Military: Crow pretending to be a drill sergeant demands to be called "sir" but sergeants are not addressed as such in the U.S. military due to not being commissioned officers.
 Justified as Crow probably doesn't know how the military actually works and is just copying what he sees in movies.

 - Attractive Bent-Gender: Lack of options aboard the SOL means that even a gumball machine robot wearing a wig is starting to look pretty good to Mike during the song:Tom: (falsetto) Oh Mikey, oh Mikey, it's you that I likey!

 - Bawdy Song: Crow's verse of "My Wild Irish Ireland".
 Mike tells him no improv.

 - Big "SHUT UP!": At one point in the film, Mike and the bots simultaneously shout "SHUT UP!" at Kathy Ireland when she was begging Gus to let her go with him.

 - Chick Flick: Mike and Crow get into an argument during the credits and accuse each other of watching these, among them Fried Green Tomatoes, Mermaids, and Steel Magnolias.
 At one point, they debate whether Madame Sousatzka qualified as one.note